 No matter how many times you get knocked down, you get up again.
-Even if you should fall one thousand times, you just keep getting up and trying again.
+Even if you should fall one thousand times, you just keep getting up and try again.

 This ethic is reinforced in all facets of Japanese culture including education, business, sports, the martial arts the Zen arts, etc.